praveenkhanal/Mern-Voting-App-Client/README.md

 Delete polls as and when needed.

-Create limitless number of possible options to chose.
+Create limitless number of possible options to choose.